population growth and industrial expansion is having a major impact on food, water and energy supplies. During the

 have resulted in greatly improved solar power.
 In some countries, such as Japan, photovoltaic materials are being added to almost every new building.* Energy supplies in general

 are becoming more localised and efficient.
 This transition is putting increasing strain on fossil fuel companies, since the proven reserves of oil, coal and natural gas far exceed the decided "safe" limit for what can be burned.
 Because most reserves had already been factored into the market value of these organisations, they now face the prospect of huge financial loss.
-In response, many companies are fighting tooth and nail against new energy regulation.*
+In response, many companies are fighting tooth and nail against further regulation.*

 issue which governments have to contend with during this time is the